KatariSindhu/Primera-Luz-AI/README.md

 Stay tuned for a better, faster, and more accessible experience in the upcoming release!

 > 💡 Follow this repository or ⭐ star it to get notified when **v2.0** launches!

-## ✨ Let's Connect

-For feedback, feature requests or collaborations:
-Feel free to connect on [LinkedIn](www.linkedin.com/in/k-sindhu-1560a9253) or follow me on [GitHub](https://github.com/KatariSindhu).